 Firstbase Agent makes things simple by generating automated email reminders and dashboard notifications as each deadline approaches.
 With Agent, you’ll never have to worry about navigating this complicated legal landscape.

-More seriously, you could lose your license to operate in that state if you miss the annual report deadline.
-If you realize you missed a deadline, make sure to file and pay the late fee as soon as possible to avoid falling out of good standing with the state government.
+More seriously, you could lose your license to operate in a particular state if you miss the annual report deadline.
+If you realize you missed a deadline, make sure to file and pay the late fee as soon as possible to avoid being dissolved.

 You can view forms and file annual reports in most states through the website of the corresponding Secretary of State.
 Make sure to avoid doing this at the last minute so that you have time to gather any information you might be missing.
 Firstbase Agent makes this process easier by filing annual reports for you based on information about your business.